 The New York State Department of Labor says a complaint can be filed against an employer for the following reasons:

-- You are being forced to work at a non-essential business
+* You are being forced to work at a business that is not allowed to operate

 To file a complaint, visit: labor.ny.gov.